cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### The fundamentals of function inlining

 Function inlining converts out-of-line function calls into inline function calls.
 This conversion alone saves a few instructions: storing the return address, jumping to the function body, and jumping back at the original address.
 However, many additional optimizations might be available once a function is inlined, especially if the inlined function call is using constant argument values.
-In such a situation many other powerful optimizations, such as constant folding or loop unrolling, may become available.
+In such a situation, many other powerful optimizations, such as constant folding or loop unrolling, may become available.

 User-defined, non-recursive function which is called just once in the entire program, is automatically inlined, and this cannot be prevented: such code is always both faster and smaller.
 It is also possible to declare individual functions using the `inline` keyword, forcing all calls of such functions to be inlined.